WHAT WE DO

 In a number of countries across Africa, information is available about soils, crops, weather, emerging markets and related agricultural trends.
 What has been missing is the effective integration of these components into a suite of tools that is widely available and easy to use across cropping systems, climates and countries.
 Bringing all this together within a sustainable business model that can be readily scaled-up is what makes iSDA’s strategy unique.

 Achieving success with breakthrough technologies on a regional scale will require thoughtful messaging, product development and partnership building.
-To ensure our project is working effectively before moving to full-scale deployment, we have developed plans for implementation pilots, beginning in Kenya and Ghana.
+To ensure our service is working effectively before moving to full-scale deployment, we are developing plans for implementation pilots, beginning in Kenya.

-These pilots will initially focus on agricultural value chains that can support the cost of adopting new agronomic technologies.
+These pilots will initially focus on agricultural value chains, such as those built around coffee, that can support the cost of adopting new agronomic technologies.
 With its deep understanding of both the scientific and business issues, iSDA is well positioned to keep implementation and transaction costs affordable. iSDA will help farmers open doors to new business partnerships while offering attractive ways to test products and services for untapped markets.

 REGISTER FOR UPDATES